Mutembeijoe/Delani-Studios/README.md

 # DELANI STUDIO
-#### A simple website for Delani Studios to showcase themselves.
+#### A simple portolio Website for Delani Studios to showcase themselves.
-#### By **Joe Mutembei**
+#### By **Ndirangu Joe**
 *******
 ## Description
-Delani Studio is a simple website for Delani Studio to introduce themselves and showcase some of their works.
+Delani Studio is a simple website for a Studio to introduce themselves and showcase some of their works.
 Its is an exellent idea to promote the Studio customer base
 ## Setup/Installation Requirements
 * clone the repository to your local computer
 * Open the project folder